Trumpet63/SyncStream/README.md

 # SyncStream
-Synchronize a commentary video and a subject video
+Synchronize playback of a commentary video and a subject video